Zamiell/stardew-valley/Min-Max_Guide.md

 * You must buy [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the Oasis today (so that you can have 3 crops of [Starfruit](https://stardewvalleywiki.com/Starfruit)).
   * Deluxe Speed-Gro is only sold on Thursdays and you need it by Summer 1.
-* You should be aiming to buy around 500-600 Deluxe Speed-Gro, depending on how well your run has been going.
+* Plan out how many Starfruit Seeds that you will be planting on Summer 1.
+This will depend on how well your run is going.
+Make sure to account for the money gained from around 3 more Skull Cavern runs.
+(It won't be 4 because you need to spend at least 1 day preparing the farm.)
+You should aim for around 500-600; buy that much Deluxe Speed-Gro today.
-* Spend the rest of the money on Starfruit Seeds so that you can pass out without penalty.
+* Spend the rest of your money on Starfruit Seeds so that you can pass out without penalty.
+(You will buy the rest of the Starfruit Seeds on Summer 1.)

 ### Spring 28

+* Check the Queen of Sauce for the [Omelet](https://stardewvalleywiki.com/Omelet) recipie.
+* Ship as many items as possible.
+(We want as much gold for tomorrow as possible.)
 * At this point, you should have all of your Quality Sprinklers set up with Parsnip Seeds planted (as a "linger" crop).
-You should also have bought as many Starfruit seeds as possible.
   * Do not use Deluxe Speed-Gro on the Parsnip Seeds, as it will not carry over to Summer 1.
-* If this is already set up, then you should spend the entire day in the Skull Cavern.
+* If the farm is already set up and good to go, then you should spend the entire day in the Skull Cavern.

 ### Summer 1

-* Plant all of the Deluxe Speed-Gro + Starfruit Seeds.
+* Scythe + plant all of the Deluxe Speed-Gro + the first batch of Starfruit Seeds that was purchased on Spring 25.
+* At 9 AM, go to the [Oasis](https://stardewvalleywiki.com/Oasis) and purchase the rest of the Starfruit Seeds, then return home and plant them.
 * Craft + place [Tappers](https://stardewvalleywiki.com/Tapper) on the Oak trees scattered around your farm that you did not cut down.
 * Continue to plant acorns in a corner of the farm to build up an Oak tree forest.
   * Eventually, you will use [Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) on them.